 Another factor to consider with women dying in action films is that if the character is a more “butch” woman her days are numbered like Vasquez in Aliens, in fact a trope is named after her.
 Whether or not this applies to Fury Road is debatable, since only one or two of the older women Mothers makes it out alive, yet Furiosa is the most “butch” character in the film.

 In Edge of Tomorrow, Vrataski decides to sacrifice herself by distracting the mini-boss so Cage can deliver the bomb to the main baddie.
-She does her heroic thing and through her death our hero can complete his goal.
-Commendable on her part for sure.
+Through her death our hero can complete his goal.
+It’s commendable on her part for sure.
 However, this act was in service to the main hero’s plot.
 He was conveniently written to have a leg injury, so he couldn’t have possibly done the much needed distraction work where she could.
 The big moment at the end was his, he’s the savior of the human race.
 And what’s even better is that time reset so now he can hit on her (but good luck on that, they don’t have any shared experiences at this point in the film).

 The Love Story